Heading 1

 JoAnna Mendl Shaw

-A performer, an educator, a choreographer and an arts advocate.
+Dancer, educator, choreographer and an arts advocate.

 Teaching: Juilliard, Ailey, NYU/Tisch, Cornish; And in academia – Mount Holyoke, Princeton, Montclair State, Rutgers